 EnronOnline is an internet based transaction system which gives users the ability to buy from or sell to various Enron group companies energy related products and other commodities in markets throughout the world.
 These products include derivatives which fall within the FS Act definition of investments (“investments”).
 In the case of products falling within the FS Act, Enron Europe Finance & Trading Limited (“EEFT”) an entity regulated by the Securities and Futures Authority (“SFA”), enters into transactions with users of the service as agent for Enron Capital & Trade Resources International Corp. (“ECTRIC”).

-EnronOnline is owned by Enron Networks, a Delaware Limited liability company.
-The EnronOnline server is based in Texas, USA.
+EnronOnline is owned by Enron Net Works, a Delaware limited liability company.
+The EnronOnline servers are based in Texas, USA.
 Parties wishing to use EnronOnline are required to enter into an Electronic Trading Agreement (“ETA”) with Enron Power Operations Limited (“EPOL”).
 Under the terms of the ETA, EPOL is said to act for itself and on behalf of its group undertakings.
 EPOL’s sole function in relation to EnronOnline is to act as an entity with which parties can contract.
-It may enforce warranties contained in the ETA on behalf of the wider group but is, in effect, an administrative vehicle acting on behalf of the owner of EnronOnline, Enron Networks.
+It may enforce warranties contained in the ETA on behalf of the wider group but is, in effect, an administrative vehicle acting on behalf of the owner of EnronOnline, Enron Net Works.
 As such EPOL cannot be said to arranging within the meaning of paragraph 13 of the FS Act.

 EnronOnline displays prices at which various Enron Group Companies are prepared to trade.
 In the case of investments prices are input by employees of EEFT.
 Employees of EEFT also carry out counteryparty risk assessment in relation to counterparties wishing to trade investments and administer the settlement of such trades.
 EnronOnline is merely a conduit through which parties wishing to trade investments can gain access to EEFT.